 How Does the Sun Damage Skin?

 Sunlight carries ultraviolet rays that penetrate the skin and cause damage.
 UV rays are strong enough that clouds and fog only partially block their beams.
 When ultraviolet light enters the skin, your body produces melanin, a dark pigment that’s responsible for tanning as well as skin discoloration.
 The light also damages the skin’s elastin protein, which is partially responsible for skin firmness and toning.
 As the fibers erode, the skin starts to stretch and sag, losing its natural elasticity.

 Sun exposure also dries out oil in the skin, causing rough, damage-prone skin that appears aged.
 Cumulative sun exposure is a known factor in developing different types of skin cancer, and severe sunburns increase the risk of developing melanoma.

 To provide a gentle and safe treatment for sun damage, we have a variety of excellent cosmetic products and treatments for Vancouver patients.

 One option is our cosmeceutical products, which function as both beauty enhancers and healing treatments.
 These are typically topical creams and lotions that contain various medications to promote skin health.

 We also offer IPL photofacials using intense pulsed light to penetrate the skin, targeting the sun-damaged regions with light energy.
 The light heats and then causes minor damage to pigmented areas and visible blood vessels, triggering the body’s natural healing response.

 Sublative® rejuvenation uses bipolar radio frequency energy to encourage a healing reaction in the deeper skin tissues.
 More collagen is produced, resolving skin problems in treated areas.

-If you’re interested in treating sun damage, contact our office in the Burnaby and Vancouver area and arrange a consultation with Dr. Perhez Jaffer at (604) 298-4481.
+If you’re interested in treating sun damage, contact our office in the Vancouver area and arrange a consultation with Dr. Perhez Jaffer at (604) 298-4481.